jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 1
 -
 ; Infrastructure
-An artificial waterway dug into the earth within the boundaries of your settlement.
+An artificial waterway dug into the earth within the boundaries of your <<settlement|Settlement-Rules>>.
 -

 **Lots** 1; **Cost** 1 Lumber or 1 Stone